hyperledger-archives/fabric/docs/API/MemberServicesAPI.md

 The `CreateCertificate` function allows a user to create and retrieve a new transaction certificate.

 The `CreateCertificateSet` function allows a user to create and retrieve a set of transaction certificates in a single call.

-The `ReadCertificate` allows a user to retrieve a previously created transaction certificate.
-This function can also be called by validators and auditors for any user of the blockchain.

-The `ReadCertificateSet` allows a user to retrieve a previously created transaction certificate set.
-This function can also be called by auditors for any user of the blockchain.

 ## TLS Certificate Authority